We’ve all met someone who just seemed friendly, outgoing, and likable.

 We have the power to say the perfect thing in every situation – so why don’t we?

-It’s one thing to know what to do – knowing how is the key to our success.
+It’s one thing to know what to do – knowing how to get results is the key to success.

-For thousands of years, history has had master influencers, who knew what to do to make others obsessed with them.
+For thousands of years, history has had master influencers – who all became very successful.

-We watch them, but with so many things going on, can’t isolate the core element of what’s causing their success.
+We observe them, but with so many things going on, can’t isolate the core element of what’s creating their success.

-If we can isolate what creates their success, we can instantly replicate success at anything, and literally re-write destiny.
+If we can isolate success, we replicate success – whether or not we understand success literally re-writes our destiny.

-The only thing limiting our success is lack of awareness of how to do the thing we need to do.
+The only thing limiting all success is our lack of awareness of how to create the result we want.

 People who are liked all share one thing in common: